Chester Gould: Dick Tracy

-In 1931, Gould was hired as a cartoonist with the Chicago Tribune and introduced Dick Tracy in the Detroit Mirror on Sunday, October 4, 1931.
-The original comic was based on a New York detective Gould was interested in.
-The comic then branched to the fictional character that became famous.
+Gould was hired as a cartoonist with the Tribune and introduced Dick Tracy in the Detroit Mirror on Sunday, October 4, 1931.
 He drew the comic strip for the next 46 years from his home in Woodstock, Illinois.

 In order to keep informed of police methods, Gould took courses in forensics and investigative procedures.
 He was later proud of having introduced the two-way wrist radio for Tracy in 1946, and in 1947, the closed-circuit television, both of which were later invented, though in somewhat different forms.

 Gould's stories were rarely pre-planned, since he preferred to improvise stories as he drew them.
 While fans praised this approach as producing exciting stories, it sometimes created awkward plot developments that were difficult to resolve.
 In one notorious case, Gould had Tracy in an inescapable deathtrap with a caisson.
 When Gould depicted Tracy addressing Gould personally and having the cartoonist magically extract him, publisher Joseph Patterson vetoed the sequence and ordered it redrawn.
 The strip also drew protests from those who felt that Gould's depiction of crime was too gruesome, that he poured on too much gore and carnage.

 Later in the strip's Gould period, Dick Tracy was widely criticized for being too right-wing in character and as excessively supportive of the police.
 A handful of critics thought Gould ignored the rights of the accused and failed to support his agenda with an adequate storyline.
 The late 1950s also saw a newspaper readership growing less indulgent of Gould's politics.

 For instance, Gould introduced a malodorous, tobacco-spitting character, B.O.
 Plenty, with little significant complaint from readers in the 1940s.
 However, the 1960s introduction of crooked lawyer Flyface and his relatives, surrounded by swarming flies, created a negative reader reaction strong enough for papers to drop the strip in large numbers.
-There was then a dramatic change in the strip's setting, leaving behind the strip's origins as an urban crime drama for science fiction plot elements and regular visits to the moon.
+There was then a dramatic change in the strip's setting, leaving behind the strip's origins as an urban crime drama for science fiction plot elements and regular visits to the Moon.
 An increasingly fantastic procession of enemies and stories ensued.
-The Apollo 11 moon landing prompted Gould to abandon this phase.
+The Apollo 11 Moon landing prompted Gould to abandon this phase.
 Finally, Dick Tracy was beset by the overall trend in newspaper comics away from strips with continuing storylines and toward those whose stories are largely resolved within one series of panels.

 Gould, his characters, and improbable plots were satirized in Al Capp's comic strip Li'l Abner with the Fearless Fosdick sequences (supposedly drawn by "Lester Gooch"); a notable villain was Bomb Face, a gangster whose head was a bomb.

+Gould retired in 1977, with his last Dick Tracy strip appearing in print on Christmas Day, December 25.
+The strip continued with Gould's longtime assistant artist, Rick Fletcher, producing the artwork and Max Allan Collins as writer.

+Death

+Gould died of congestive heart failure on May 11, 1985 at his home in Woodstock.
+He was 84 years old.
+Gould is buried in Oakland Cemetery in Woodstock.